jeremiahj0823/spacecraft-telemetry-fault-detection/README.md

 ## Overview

-This project simulates spacecraft telemetry data pipelines and injects faultswhile implementing fault detection and finite state machine mode management logic.
+This project simulates spacecraft telemetry data pipelines and injects faults while implementing fault detection and finite state machine mode management logic.
 The system is designed to model a spacecraft detecting faults and transitioning to safe operating modes.